 Romano Fenati is a fucking child.
 He can’t even legally drink in America for another couple of weeks.
 He should be in Moto2 with Binder, but instead he’s defied a bad year and wormed his way back into Moto3 with Ongetta – a fairly organized, respectable outfit, not incidentally – for a sixth run at the season-long success that has so far eluded him.
 The stakes for Ongetta are low: If Fenati fails, there are scores of scrappy, “passionate” young knuckleheads from the boot of Europe to fill the void, to feed the need for new blood.
 The team will go on.
 Italy will find someone else to cheer (Enea Bastianini?
 Fabio Di Giannantonio?
 Nicolò Bulega?
 Lorenzo Dalla Porta?).
 Romano gets dropped and finds a Supersport ride if he’s lucky.
 Maybe he switches gears entirely and tries touring cars.
 Maybe he sees a sports psychologist, the fire inside dies and he adjusts to a quiet, unassuming role as a midlevel business development manager selling ad space on an Italian fake news site, preaching the power of personal reformation through war-laden sports metaphors to his direct reports as he refreshes the app on his iPhone 9 to catch the latest snaps from his former rivals while they write motorcycle racing’s storied next chapters.

 And if he doesn’t?
 Well, that’s what we show up to see, right?
 A caged animal refined and remade into a champion of the people?
-You idiots sure loved that spectacle this year; imagine how much fun it’s going to be with lower stakes on two wheels in 2017.
+You idiots sure loved the bread and circuses of that spectacle this year; imagine how much fun it’s going to be with lower stakes on two wheels in 2017.
 Come, #RageWithRomano.
 Tear yourself apart in front of the TV.
 Feel the conflict before science’s infinite vacuum imbibes and resolves.
 Hell, I might even share my Dark Lord with you on the way.
 The fight ought to taste like God, even if there’s no reason to believe in Him anymore.

 Rory Masterson: Three years ago, for this website and in a thread not unlike this one, I wrote the following: “Disruption of constants: that was 2013.”
 It’s exactly the kind of heavy-handed, limp-wristed attempt at depth and cyclical hagiography you’d expect from a 22-year-old going into his senior year in college.
 Those are the naive words of a naive person surrounded by the better words of better, smarter, more talented people.
 It’s also exactly the kind of thing anybody can write about literally any year in recorded history, because nothing is forever, because the elevator doors open sooner or later.